 During this unprecedented time, the Funds are focusing on our grantees and other partners in our Baltimore and Israel portfolios.
 The staff is working remotely and has access to their voice mail and email.
 We are in the process of formulating our Covid-19 response and will post additional information as it becomes available.
 For our current grantees, please be in touch with your main point of contact if you have any questions or concerns.
 If you have reached out to us and have not received a response, we will reply as soon as possible.
 If you have any other questions, please contact email@example.com.

-Striving to fulfill the Jewish commitment to Tzedakah, we choose to fund organizations working to sustain the quality of life for middle class families in Baltimore City, and the Jewish community locally, nationally, and in Israel.
+Striving to fulfill the Jewish commitment to tzedakah, we choose to fund organizations working to sustain middle neighborhoods and the fabric of life in Baltimore City, and the Jewish community locally and in Israel.

-Because of the particular focus and approach of our grant making, we do not accept unsolicited letters of inquiry or grant applications.
-If you believe your organization falls within one of our areas of interest and would like to make us aware of your work, please contact Misty Gibson, Director of Grants and Programs, with a brief description of how your work aligns with our mission and philanthropic goals.
+Because of the particular focus and approach of our grantmaking, we do not accept unsolicited Letters of Inquiry or Grant Applications.
+If you believe your organization falls within our focus areas and would like to make us aware of your work, please contact Misty Gibson, Director of Grants and Programs.

-- galas, special events or advertising space in programs
+- galas, special events, or advertising space in event programs,